 About Colin

 I learned the value of mediation through my experience with ACAS officers when I was a trade union officer between 1981 and 1996.
 Then, until the end of March this year, I was a barrister specialising in employment and discrimination law representing employees and employers.
 Having to approach problems from both sides helped me to be a better barrister.
+It also helps me to understand a conflict from each parties’ perspective.

 Both sides now